 There is an information evening this week about a five day Space and STEM holiday program in September for Years 7 – 10 students.

 ANSTO has a Big Ideas Forum for Year 10 students in November.
 ANSTO also runs programs at the Synchrotron including PD, lab sessions and tours.
 They also have online activities and resources.

 The Girls in Physics Breakfast in Melbourne is fully booked.
 The date and speaker for the Clayton Breakfast in August are announced below and bookings are now open.

 Also check out the story on another decay process with the longest measured half life.

-The next meeting of the Vicphysics Teachers’ Network will be at 5pm on Thursday, 13th Septemberat Melbourne Girls’ College.
-All teachers are welcome to attend this or any other meeting.
-If you would like to attend, please contact Vicphysics
+The next meeting of the Vicphysics Teachers’ Network will be on Thursday, 13th June at Melbourne Girls’ College starting at 5:00pm.
+Teachers are welcome to these meetings.
+If you wish to come, please email Vicphysics